Richard Winsor

 Richard Winsor (born 4 January 1982) is a British actor and dancer.
-He is best known for his role as Caleb Knight in the long-running BBC television medical drama series's Casualty from January 2014 until April 2017, when his character was killed off after being stabbed by a patient's relative.
+He is best known for his role as Caleb Knight in the long-running BBC television medical drama series Casualty from January 2014 until April 2017, when his character was killed off after being stabbed by a patient's relative.
 He reprised the role in August 2021 but as a hallucination of Cal experienced by Cal's bereaved brother Ethan.

-In 2010 he played Tomas in the hugely successful British film StreetDance 3D produced by Vertigo Films and he also appeared as the character Father Francis in Hollyoaks in 2011.
+In 2010, he played Tomas in the British film StreetDance 3D produced by Vertigo Films and he also appeared as the character Father Francis in Hollyoaks in 2011.
 In 2018 and 2019, he has appeared as Tony Manero in the stage musical version of Saturday Night Fever.